db-schema/core/README.md

 end
 ```

-By default B-tree indexes are created; if you need to create an index of a different type you can pass it in the `:using` option:
+By default B-tree indexes are created; if you need an index of a different type you can pass it in the `:using` option:

 ``` ruby
 db.table :users do |t|